Adding ErrorStateMatcher capabilities to the Angular Material Checkbox Component

 The directive will do the following:

-2. It will add a class to the component’s host node class list to be able to target the material checkbox with some custom styling.
+selectoras the material checkbox component it will target all checkboxes (This also depends on the directive scope.
+More on that later.) - It will add a class to the component’s host node class list to be able to target the material checkbox with some custom styling.

-3. It will calculate an error state based on the ErrorStateMatcher and the FormControl error state and conditionally add a class to the component’s host node class list to apply styling if the error state should apply to the form control.
+ErrorStateMatcherand theFormControlerror state and conditionally add a class to the component’s host node class list to apply styling if the error state should apply to the form control. - Because there is no hook in the angular forms framework to get notified of

-4. Because there is no hook in the angular forms framework to get notified of all state changes of a form control evaluation of the error state is performed in the ngDoCheck lifecycle hook.
+all state changes of a form control evaluation of the error state is

 Lets see the directive in action: